siddharthsircar/first-demo-webpage/README.md

 # First Prototype

-This is a first try at creating a webpage using bootstrap styling.
+This is a first try at creating a webpage using CSS.
+Implemented Flex and Grid along with media query to make it responsive.